 Ellie is a wildly popular nickname for little girls today.
 But what if you love an El-based name but want a more unique nickname?
 A girl named Eliana could opt for the surprising boy nickname Ian to stand out in the crowd.

 Is there a more romantic and feminine name than Evangeline?
 This lovely name has such great flow that its four syllables roll of the tongue.
 Because of its length, Evangeline has lots of nickname options like Eva and Angel.
-However, opting for the boyish nicknames Evan or Van gives a little girl Evangeline flexibility and uniqueness.
+However, if you’d like to balance this feminine name with a masculine nickname, consider Evan or Van to gives your little girl Evangeline flexibility and uniqueness.

 As millennials who grew up with American Girl dolls and the teen drama Felicity become parents, the name Felicity has been enjoying a boost in popularity.
 Make the name Felicity even better by pairing it with the cool boy nickname Felix.